Constantine tramway: Rolling stock

 Although the necessary number of trams was ordered to serve both the existing and planned lines, the normal operation of the tramway currently only requires 28 vehicles.
 As a result of this, there is a large surplus of trams that are not being used.
 As of early 2025, two trams have been transferred to the Algiers tram network to meet the increased demand there: #102 in September 2024, and #150 in May 2024.
 It is possible that more trams may be transferred in the future, due to the high demand of ridership on the Algiers tramway.

 Planned lines and extensions

-As part of the southern extension contract signed in 2015, provisions were made for a second 16.4 kilometre long line that would branch off of the first line at Zouaghi Slimane station and run southeast to the town of El Khroub via Mohamed Boudiaf International Airport.
+As part of the southern extension contract signed in 2015, provisions were made for a second 16.4 km long line that would branch off of the first line at Zouaghi Slimane station and run southeast to the town of El Khroub via Mohamed Boudiaf International Airport.
 Switches and tracks for this branch have already been installed south of Zouaghi Slimane, however the line remains in the planning phase.
 It is unknown when the line will start construction.